Continuing our discussion on the importance of glutamate, fun with amino acids goes deeper. Let’s explore glutamate and alcohol consumption.

 Most of us know that the main reason for hangovers is dehydration.
 The higher concentration of blood alcohol you have, the less water there is in your blood, duh.

 Another reason for hangovers is the effect alcohol has on your brain.
 Alcohol increases GABA activity and lowers glutamate activity.
 That means it increases a suppressing neurotransmitter, and decreases an excitatory; resulting in a double dose of depressant effects.
-Your central nervous system, heart/circulatory system, respiratory system, motor function, cognitive ability, learning, memory, is ALL suppressed; it’s a double-whammy.
+Look at this list of suppressed body functions.
+The central nervous system, heart/circulatory system, respiratory system, motor function, cognitive ability, learning, memory.
+The double whammy of higher GABA levels and lowered glutamate is real.

 While balancing out your suppressed brain function, glutamate also acts as a cellular hydration mechanism, whereby it can “trick” the brain into pulling in more water.
 This use is highly common among athletes and body builders for its hydrating effects on muscles—which then helps recovery time and growth.